Akahara/AHKTranspiler/readme.md

 - statically linked
 - garbage collected

 In AHK you write code in *Units*, units get tokenized and parsed individually but linked alltogether.
-A Unit can contain global variables, functions, structures, aliases and blueprints.
-Syntax is very similar to Java, here is a simple example program:
+A Unit can contain global variables, functions, structures and aliases.
+Syntax is very similar to Java/c++, here is a simple example program:

 ```
 base fr.wonder.main;